SIPOC diagram: what is it and how to use it to define the purpose of a project

 First, we have the supplier who has the duty to create a smoothie for a customer.
 To do this, one must have a smoothie maker, a shop owner where that person works, a kitchen manager and someone in charge of the orders.

-This leads to inputs, i.e. first the request or the order of the smoothie, then there is the recipe needed to prepare it, the receipt to legally certify the sale, the counter to interact with the customer and, of course, every ingredient needed to create the smoothie.
+This leads to inputs, i.e. first the request or the order of the smoothie.
+After having received the order, there is the recipe needed to prepare it, the receipt to legally certify the sale, the counter to interact with the customer and, of course, every ingredient needed to create the smoothie.

 Now we get to the part dedicated to the process: the process begins with the reception and preparation of the order and the ingredients, which must be cleaned, cut and sorted.
 Then the ingredients are mixed as required by the recipe.